KDE/git-lab/README.md

 # Git Lab

-Subcommand for git providing an arcanist-style interface to GitLab.
+Subcommand for git providing a command line interface to GitLab.
+An arc-style interface is also provided for a simplified transition from Phabricator to GitLab.

 ## Workflow